-Dave Shares His List of Favorite Movies About Country Music
+Dave Gives His List of Favorite Movies About Country Music

 I was watching ‘O Brother, Where Art Thou’ on cable, when I came to realize that there are a lot of country music-based movies that I’ve enjoyed over the years.
 That thought inspired me to share my favorite movies about country music.
 Check out my list, and let me know if I missed any.

 Crazy Heart (2009)

 'Crazy Heart' features brilliant acting, a great soundtrack (Including Oscar and Grammy Award winning 'The Weary Kind'), and tells a gritty, realistic story of a country music musician Bad Blake (Jeff Bridges) forced to reassess his messed up life.
 Maggie Gyllenhaal plays a much younger love interest, and is wonderful in her role.

 Also, it doesn't hurt that Ryan Bingham lends his singing and songwriting talents to the film, and has a nice cameo in the early stages of 'Crazy Heart'.

 When you try to make a movie about an American icon like Johnny Cash, you absolutely need a great actor to portray him.
 Joaquin Phoenix is perfectly cast, and put on a performance that had me at times believing he was actually the Man in Black.
 Reese Witherspoon is great as June Carter-Cash too.